 5. Cut down on processed foods

 Processed foods are bad for us, because they make us addicted to fat, sugar and salt.
 If you buy a lot of prepared meals, start cooking for yourself.
 Prepping your own lunch is easy, and you can find many videos online for creating easy vegan lunches.
 A few videos are added at the end of this post.

-Drop the softdrinks, it's time to start to drink water when you are thirsty and not drink sugar.
-A beer or wine occationally - vegan of course and with a meal is a nice treat, if you drink.
+Drop the softdrinks.
+It's time to drink water when you are thirsty and not drink sugar.
+A beer or wine occationally - vegan of course - and with a meal is a nice treat, if you drink.
 You can find out if your favorites are vegan here.

 6. Know your food.

-Most of the commercial vegan products on the market such as fake burgers, meatballs, and, cheese are processed foods and not healthy.
-Think saturated fat and excessive amino acids and, these foods are often packed with highly refined oils, flours, sugars, and salts.
+Most of the commercial vegan products on the market such as fake burgers, meatballs, and cheese are processed foods and not healthy.
+Think saturated fat and excessive amino acids: these foods are often packed with highly refined oils, flours, sugars, and salts.
 Therefore, it's better to indulge in these foods only once in a while.
-The good thing is our bodies get addicted to what we eat most of, be prepared your body will soon prefer fresh foods to processed.
+The good thing is, our bodies get addicted to what we eat most of.
+Be prepared!
+Your body will soon prefer fresh foods to processed.
 It's pretty aweome when your body craves healthy vegan diet options, not junk.

 7. Make you meals easy and fun.

-Unless your hobby is cooking or you are a chef, I'll recommend you find easy and fast recipes.
-Then learn how to make your meals more exciting and fun, through online videos, posts, and vegan communities.
+Unless your hobby is cooking or you are a chef, I recommend you find easy and fast recipes.
+It's easy to make your meals more exciting and fun, through online videos, posts, and vegan communities.
 I like to find vegan cookbooks to pore through.

 8. Give up dairy